Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Missing Details for

-\Halmos\end{proof} \begin{lemma*}{(Lemma \ref{indep} restated)} Let $D(t)$ denote the resource matched to $t$ by \dpg.
-Given arrival $t$ with edge to $i$ let $\onenu[k\succeq D(t)]$ denote the event $k\succeq D(t)$ in \dpg\ i.e., \dpg\ would match $k$ to $t$ if it were available when $t$ arrives.
-Then, the event $\onenu[k\succeq D(t)]$ is independent of the usage durations of every unit $w\preceq k$. \end{lemma*} \begin{proof}{Proof of Lemma \ref{indep}.} We proceed via contradiction.
-Assuming the statement is false, consider two sample paths $\nu_1$ and $\nu_2$ that agree on the the usage durations of all units and resources except units $k^-$, where $k^{-}\preceq k$, such that there is an arrival $t$ where $k\succeq D_{1}(t)$ but $k\prec D_{2}(t)$.
-In fact, suppose $t$ is the earliest arrival where for some unit $k^{+}\succeq k$, we have $k^+ \succeq D_{1}(t)$ but $k^+ \prec D_{2}(t)$ (the setting of index 1 or 2 over sample paths is arbitrary).
-Since the usage duration of all units preceding $k$ are the same on both paths and the matching decisions over these units is consistent prior to arrival $t$, we have that the availability status of units preceding $k$ is the same on both paths when $t$ arrives.
-Now by definition of \dpg, if $t$ is matched to some unit $D_2(t)\succ k$ on one path then it will be matched to the same unit on the other path, contradiction. \Halmos\end{proof} \begin{lemma*}{(Lemma \ref{decompose2} restated)} For every resource $i$,
+here the final equality follows by linearity of expectation.
+Combining \eqref{lam2'} and \eqref{lam2''} completes the proof. } \Halmos\end{proof} \begin{repeatlemma}[Lemma \ref{indep} (restated).]
+Let $D(t)$ denote the resource matched to $t$ by \dpg.
+Given arrival $t$ with edge to $i$ let $\onenu[k\succeq D(t)]$ denote the event $k\succeq D(t)$ in \dpg.
+Then, the event $\onenu[k\succeq D(t)]$ is independent of the usage durations of $k$ and all units that succeed $k$. \end{repeatlemma} { \begin{proof}{Proof.} Suppose that the statement is false for some unit $k$.
+Then, there exists sample paths $\nu_1$ and $\nu_2$ such that $\onee_{\nu_1}[k\succeq D(t)]=1$ and $\onee_{\nu_2}[k\succeq D(t)]=0$ for some arrival $t$ and $\nu_1$ and $\nu_2$ agree on the usage durations of all units except unit $\ell$, for some $\ell\prec k$.
+For every unit $k'\succeq k$, the usage durations of $k'$ are the same on both $\nu_1$ and $\nu_2$.
+Without loss of generality,

+for every $k'\succeq k$ and every arrival $\tau$ prior to $t$.
+Thus, the matching decisions over units $k'\succeq k$ are identical prior to arrival $t$ and when $t$ arrives, the availability status of units $k'\succeq k$ is the same on both sample paths.
+Now by definition of \dpg, if $t$ is matched to a unit $k'\succeq k$ on one path then it will be matched to the same unit on the other path, contradiction. \Halmos\end{proof}}